mike-ward/talk-nancyfx/slides.md

 One of the core concepts in Nancy is hosts

-Hosts act as adapters for a hosting environment and Nancy
+Hosts are adapters for hosting environments and Nancy

 Runs on existing technologies